sagiegurari/simple_redis/README.md

 While not as comprehensive or flexiable as [redis-rs](https://crates.io/crates/redis), it does provide a simpler api for most common use cases and operations as well as automatic and resilient internal connection and subscription (pubsub) handling.<br>
-In addition, the entire API is accessible via redis client and there is no need to manage connection or pubsub instances in parallel.<br>
+In addition, the entire API is accessible via simple client interface and there is no need to manage multiple entities such as connection or pubsub in parallel.<br>

 <a name="overview-connection"></a>
 ### Connection Resiliency